stfc/PSyclone/doc/user_guide/gocean1p0.rst

 Grid Properties
 +++++++++++++++
-Various grid properties can be specified as parameter for a kernel.
+Various grid properties can be specified as parameters to a kernel.
 The actual names and meaning of these properties depend on the infrastructure library used.
 By default PSyclone provides settings for the dl_esm_inf infrastructure library.
 But the user or a library